-Mechanism of action: Tacrolimus inhibits signal transduction pathways in T lymphocytes and prevents transcription of multiple proinflammatory cytokine-related genes (IL-2), as well as type 1 IFNs [79].
+Mechanism of action: Tacrolimus inhibits signal transduction pathways in T lymphocytes and prevents transcription of multiple proinflammatory cytokine-related genes (IL-2), as well as type 1 interferons [79].

-Rationale: Clinical trials are currently underway in severe SARS-Cov-2 pneumonia based on tacrolimus' ability to counteract excessive inflammation caused by the associated CS syndrome [7].
+Rationale: Clinical trials are currently underway in severe SARS-Cov-2 pneumonia based on the ability of tacrolimus to counteract excessive inflammation caused by the associated cytokine storm [7].

-DHR: Cases of hypersensitivity/nonspecific release of mediators have been described by both excipients of the drug (Table I) [11] and by the drug itself.
-The IV form of tacrolimus contains polyoxyethylated castor oil which can induce different ADR including anaphylaxis (see cyclosporine).
-If the excipient is the culprit agent of the ADR, patients may tolerate oral tacrolimus which lacks this excipient [80].
-Allergic contact dermatitis to tacrolimus has been described with positive patch-test at 2.5% in alcohol [81].
-Recently, one case of contact urticaria by a tacrolimus-containing ointment [82] and one of symmetrical drug-related intertriginous and flexural exanthema (SDRIFE) with oral tacrolimus [83] have been published.
+DHRs: Cases of hypersensitivity/nonspecific release of mediators caused both by excipients of the drug (Table 1) and by the drug itself have been reported [11].
+The intravenous form of tacrolimus contains polyoxyethylated castor oil, which can induce various ADRs, including anaphylaxis (see Cyclosporine).
+If the excipient is the culprit agent of the ADR, patients may tolerate oral tacrolimus, which lacks this excipient [80].
+Allergic contact dermatitis to tacrolimus has been demonstrated with positive patch test results at 2.5% in alcohol [81].
+Recently, a case of contact urticaria by a tacrolimus-containing ointment [82] and a case of symmetrical drug-related intertriginous and flexural exanthema (SDRIFE) with oral tacrolimus [83] were published.

-While tacrolimus is a macrolide drug, the chemical structure substantially differs from that of macrolide antibiotics.
-A case-report describing cross-sensitivity between tacrolimus and macrolides was found, although the patient had been diagnosed of allergy to clarithromycin without an allergic evaluation [84].
-On the other hand, in a retrospective review of eight patients with reported macrolide allergy (not definitively confirmed) all of them tolerated tacrolimus (including three patients with an anaphylactic-type reaction) [85].
-Recently, tacrolimus exposure has been associated with post transplantation food allergy in a large cohort from a pediatric tertiary care center [86].
+While tacrolimus is a macrolide drug, its chemical structure differs substantially from that of macrolide antibiotics.
+A case report describing cross-sensitivity between tacrolimus and macrolides was found, although the patient had been diagnosed with allergy to clarithromycin without an allergy work-up [84].
+On the other hand, in a retrospective review of 8 patients with reported macrolide allergy (not confirmed), all of them tolerated tacrolimus (including 3 patients with an anaphylactic-type reaction) [85].
+Exposure to tacrolimus was recently associated with posttransplantation food allergy in a large cohort from a pediatric tertiary care center [86].